All Episodes

 He's unbelievable.

-I couldn't begin to compete with his stamina, and the other guy, he is on his way to Demetra City.
+And the other guy, he is on his way to Dementia City.

 This is from my observations from this age.

-Maybe that's the problem with this ray guy, because that's what he is, a silver spooner.
+Maybe that's the problem with this Ray guy because that's what he is, a silver spooner.

-As I recall his background, I think he was born in Manhattan to a well-to-do uh lawyer father.
+As I recall his background, I think he was born in Manhattan to a well-to-do lawyer father.

-He went to prep school in Manhattan, and then Yale law.
+He went to prep school in Manhattan and then Yale law.

-He gets out of that, he does a couple of years in justice, has no FBI experience, and the next thing you know, he's the director of the FBI.
+He does a couple of years in justice, has no FBI experience.

-I mean, to me, I I just think this guy was woefully inadequate for the position he was put in.
+I mean, to me, I just think this guy was woefully inadequate for the position he was put in.

-You know, we know James Comey went three separate times uh with Pfizer applications, and Andrew McCabe said without Hillary's dirty dossier, those those applications never would have been approved.
+And Andrew McCabe said without Hillary's dirty dossier, those applications never would have been approved.

 And he lied to a court and said that it was verified.

-It says at the top of a Pfizer court application verified, and he submitted them every time.
+It says at the top of a FISA court application, verified.

-And then we learned this week from the Durham Report that they had no predicate at all to even open this investigation, and that they were warned repeatedly.
+And then we learned this week from the Durham Report that they had no predicate at all to even open this investigation and that they were warned repeatedly.

-Early October, before he signed that first application, we know that the FBI uh had agents fly over the pond to London and meet with Christopher Steele.
+Early October, before he signed that first application, we know that the FBI had agents fly over the pond to London and meet with Christopher Steele.

 They offered him a million dollars if he could corroborate his dossier.